Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: METHOD

 As discussed in \cite{Alexey:2021}, the lack of inductive biases makes transformer models require more data to achieve good performance.
-In order to possess the inherent properties of CNNs (\ie, exploiting locality and translation equivariance), as well as leveraging the attention mechanism of transformers, we propose to adapt the hybrid mode suggested in \cite{Alexey:2021} to our case.
+In order to possess the inherent properties of CNNs (\ie, exploiting locality and translation equivariance), as well as leveraging the attention mechanism of transformers, we propose to adapt the hybrid model suggested in \cite{Alexey:2021} to our case.
 At time $t$, each image $\mathbf{x}_{v,t}\in \mathbb{R}^{W\times H\times 3}$ from the multi-view camera setting is processed by a share-weight ResNet34 \cite{He:2016}, pre-trained on ImageNet \cite{Deng:2009}.
 Then, for each view $v$, we take the resulting feature map $\mathbf{f}_{v,t}\in\mathbb{R}^{w\times h\times c}$ from the last convolutional layer of ResNet34, where $w\times h$ is the spatial size and $c$ indicates the feature dimension.
 Each feature map is then flattened along the spatial dimensions, resulting in $P\times c$ tokens, where $P=w*h$ is the number of spatial features per image.
 Since we will set our cameras to a resolution of $W\times H=300\times300$ pixels, for each one we obtain $P=100$ patches with $c=512$ from the ResNet34 backbone.

-Since we use $|\mathbf{X}_{t}|=3$ views (cameras), we take the flattened patches for each view, and tokenize them as the whole sequence with length $S=|\mathbf{X}_t|*w*h$ for further feeding into the transformer model.
+Since we use $|\mathbf{X}_{t}|=3$ views (left, central, and right cameras), we take the flattened patches for each view, and tokenize them as the whole sequence with length $S=|\mathbf{X}_t|*w*h$ for further feeding into the transformer model.
 To provide the positional information for each token, we apply the standard learnable 1D positional embedding $\mathbf{p}\in \mathbb{R}^{S\times c}$ as done in \cite{Alexey:2021}, which is added directly to the token.